 Mercer, N. and Hodgkinson, S. (2008)

-Mercer and Hodgkinson provide a practical framework for developing oracy skills across the curriculum, distinguishing between physical, linguistic, cognitive, and social-emotional aspects of spoken communication.
-The research shows that explicit teaching of talk skills improves both the quality of classroom discussion and individual student confidence.
-Schools can use this framework to plan progressive oracy development from Reception to Year 13.
+Mercer and Hodgkinson offer a framework for oracy across the curriculum.
+It covers physical, linguistic, cognitive, and social-emotional skills.
+Research shows teaching talk skills improves discussion quality and learner confidence.
+Schools can plan oracy development from Reception to Year 13 using this.

 The Voice 21 Oracy Framework 180 citations